Black Museum (Black Mirror): Conception and writing

 The episode is a combination of three stories, the same structure as the 2014 special "White Christmas".
 Brooker described it as a narrative of "punishment and racism", similar to series two episode "White Bear", and with a tone resembling the 1990s American horror anthology series Tales from the Crypt.
 Some of the ideas used in "Black Museum" had been discussed prior to the production of series four.
 Brooker had conceived earlier of a ghost story involving a digital prisoner who was repeatedly electrocuted.
-Another unrelated idea was of people having other consciousnesses implanted in their brain, such as a person who had an ex-partner in their brain, or a person who rented out parts of their brain to dead people.
+Other ideas from this time included people having other consciousnesses implanted in their brain, such as a person who had an ex-partner in their brain, or a person who rented out parts of their brain to dead people.

 The first part of the anthology, involving Dr. Peter Dawson, was based on the short story "The Pain Addict" authored by magician Penn Jillette early in his career.
 Jillette had written the story based on the personal experience of being ill in a Spanish welfare hospital in 1981, where it was difficult to get a diagnosis due to the language barrier.
 He conceived of technology that allowed a doctor to understand what pain a person was suffering, but led to the doctor's addiction to the pain of others.
-The story continued with the doctor "beating people to feel their pain", engaging in sadomasochism and fantasising of masturbating while Jesus is crucified.
+The story continued with the doctor "beating people to feel their pain", engaging in sadomasochism and desiring to experience what Jesus felt while being crucified.
 The idea was published as a short story in the 1988 anthology Would, Could, Should.
 Jillette met with Brooker before the production of the third series and told him about the story.

 Around two years later, Brooker contacted Jillette to explain that he wanted to use "The Pain Addict" as a story in "Black Museum".
 Jillette then worked with Brooker on the framing story, which would involve a washed-up Las Vegas carny running the Black Museum outside of Vegas.
 Jillette wanted to audition for the role of the carny, but the production was too far along to change the casting.
 Brooker took Jillette's past performances as part of Penn & Teller and his documentary series Bullshit! as inspiration for Rolo.